Loic-Jhs/Loic-Jhs/README.md

 ## Hello World! 👋

-I'm Loïc, php developer in search of knowledge !
+I'm Loïc, web developer in search of knowledge !

-👨‍💼 i'm open to work !

 ## Languages and Tools: